CharlieDinh/FederatedLearningWithSVRG/README.md

-# Federated Learning with Proximal Stochastic Variance Reduced Gradient Algorithm
+# Federated Learning with Proximal Stochastic Variance Reduced Gradient Algorithm (ICPP 2020)

 This repository is for the Experiment Section of the paper: "Federated Learning with Proximal Stochastic Variance Reduced Gradient Algorithm"